Matthew 14:5: Analysis

-Seeing the people held John as a prophet Herod held back his passion, even though his wife undoubtedly would have moved him otherwise.
-Still from Mark 6:20 we find that Herod very much respected John's virtue and holiness.
+Seeing that the people held John as a prophet, Herod held back his passion, even though his wife undoubtedly would have moved him otherwise.
+Still from Mark 6:20, we find that Herod very much respected John's virtue and holiness.

 Commentary from the Church Fathers

 Jerome: "He feared a disturbance among the people for John’s sake, for he knew that multitudes had been baptized by him in Jordan; but he was overcome by love of his wife, which had already made him neglect the commands of.
 God."

-Glossa Ordinaria: " The fear of God amends us, the fear of man torments us, but alters not our will; it rather renders us more impatient to sin as it has held us back for a time from our indulgence."
+Glossa Ordinaria: "The fear of God amends us, the fear of man torments us, but alters not our will; it rather renders us more impatient to sin as it has held us back for a time from our indulgence."